Harnessing U.S. university researchers to solve global food security challenges

 Feed the Future Innovation Labs are research programs that draw on the expertise of top U.S. colleges and universities in collaboration with research and educational institutions in developing countries to tackle some of the world’s greatest challenges in agriculture, food security, and nutrition.
 Led by U.S. universities, the Feed the Future Innovation Labs are on the cutting edge of efforts to research, develop, and take to scale safe and effective technologies that address current and future challenges posed by a changing climate and the need to feed a growing global population.
 One important aspect of Feed the Future Innovation Labs is the collaborative partnerships they build across borders, accessing knowledge of American universities and building the capacity of scientists in developing countries.

 Feed the Future Innovation Labs led by UC Davis

-Teams at UC Davis lead Feed the Future Innovation Labs focused not only on horticulture, but also on agricultural economics (including insurance, assets and market access), poultry resistance to Newcastle disease, chickpea breeding and millet breeding.
+Teams at UC Davis lead Feed the Future Innovation Labs focused not only on horticulture, but also on agricultural economics (including insurance, assets and market access), poultry resistance to Newcastle disease and chickpea breeding.
 Visit each program's website for more information about their research, impact and partnerships:

 History of Feed the Future Innovation Labs